Goal

 How to do it

 When your child has finished a book, ask: "What if the ending had been different?"
 Could the character have made another choice?
-What might have happened next?
-Use our reading prompt questions and cards to spark ideas — they're full of prompts that work brilliantly for "what if" conversations.
+What might have happened next if things had gone the other way?

 Grab our resources